Football Manager 2023 Pep Guardiola’s Barcelona Tiki-Taka Extreme Possession Tactic 2-3-2-3 / 2-1-4-3

 Other Tactical Variants Barcelona used under Pep Guardiola

-Barcelona’s 2010-2011 Tactic
+Barcelona’s 3-2-5 Tactic

 This system is often used against superior opponents where you want to defend in a 4-5-1.
-It aims to replicate Eric Abidal’s role and positioning, who made fewer forward runs than Alves.
-For FM23, I would use the Trequartista role to replicate Messi rather than the Shadow Striker.

 Barcelona’s 2-3-5 Tactic

 This variant is favored against opposing teams who are compact in the centre of the pitch with limited space to attack through the middle.
-Instead, the focus is set on playing down the flanks to create space for underlaps.

 Barcelona’s 3-4-3 Tactic

-Facing opposing teams with two forwards who work close to each other?
-The 3-4-3 system might be the option.
 With the halfback dropping in between the two centre backs you can create a numerical superiority at the back.
 It can also be used against 4-2-3-1 systems.
-It aims to replicate David Villa and Andres Iniesta’s roles and positioning who often stayed a bit wider.

 Tiki Taka Team Instructions